Othernet-Project/artexinweb/README.rst

     startworker

 Running the application in this mode will log to stdout, and will automatically reload when the source code is changed.
+Note that the app in this case will be running on port 9090.
 The configuration settings for the application are located in ``confs/dev.ini``.

 Known issues